IbnuJabir/Mirtech-assesment/README.md

 The Mirtech Table's architecture was designed to balance performance, scalability, and maintainability for a large dataset:

-- **Monorepo Structure**: Organizes `backend/` and `frontend/` in a single repository (`mirtech-assesment/`) for streamlined development and deployment, with clear separation of concerns.
+- **Monorepo like Structure**: Organizes `backend/` and `frontend/` in a single repository (`mirtech-assesment/`) for streamlined development and deployment, with clear separation of concerns.
 - **FastAPI Backend**: Chosen for its async capabilities, automatic OpenAPI docs, and performance, ideal for handling high-volume API requests.
-- **Neon PostgreSQL**: Selected over local Postgres for serverless scalability, eliminating infrastructure management while supporting 100,000+ records.
+- **Supabase PostgreSQL**: Selected over local Postgres for serverless scalability, eliminating infrastructure management while supporting 100,000+ records.
 - **SQLAlchemy with Pydantic**: Ensures type-safe database operations and API responses, reducing runtime errors.
 - **Next.js App Router**: Leverages SSR and SSG for SEO and performance, with client-side interactivity for the data table.
 - **TanStack Table**: Provides a flexible, performant table solution for complex filtering and sorting, minimizing custom state logic.